 Check out our schedule of free vaccine clinics for residents of our service area.

-Tractor Supply Company offers clinics at numerous locations.
+VIP-PetCare offers vaccine clinics and low-cost services at many Tractor Supply Company locations.
 Find a clinic near you.

-Shot Vet offers pet vaccine clinics throughout ME and NH.
+Shot Vet offers pet vaccine clinics at PetSmart stores and other locations throughout ME.
 Check the website for dates and locations.

 Veterinary Financial Aid